 Homework is set on a weekly basis.
-Every Friday your child should have a piece of numeracy homework, relating to that week’s work and also new spellings to practice for Friday’s spelling test.
+Every Thursday your child should have a piece of numeracy homework and a SPAG (Spelling, Punctuation and Grammar) homework task.

 At the end of Year 1, children will be assessed in all subjects including Maths, English and Science.
 They are assessed as ‘Emerging’, if they are yet to meet the required standard, ‘Expected’ when they have reached all areas in that subject for Year 1 and ‘Exceeding’ if they have met each standard expected in Year 1 and are working at greater depth in some areas.

 We administer the national Phonics Screening Check that all Year 1 children take in the Summer Term.
 Parents and Guardians are invited in to a meeting to explain the format of this check.
 The child will be judged as either having ’Met the Standard’ or ‘Not met the Required Standard’ in phonics based on the outcome of this check.
 Parents will be informed of the children’s attainment in the summer term each year.